jjjojoj/pixelated_imgs/README.md

 6. Run the script, you will see four different style pops out.

 ## Adjust Parameters:
+Before running the script, you can adjust the following parameters to customize the output.

    radius: radius of circles or pixels.